port19x/port19.xyz/content/retro-games.md

 [Romsfun](https://romsfun.com/) is my current fallback site.

 I use [Batocera Linux](https://batocera.org/) as the OS for all my retro gaming needs.\
+[Lakka](https://www.lakka.tv/) is a more streamlined and lightweight alternative that I recommend for Single Board Computers.\
 My Gamepad is a black [8bitdo pro 2.](https://www.8bitdo.com/pro2/)\
 [Input Lag Mitigation](https://emulation.gametechwiki.com/index.php/Input_lag)